Reverse-path forwarding: Multicast RPF

 If the first assumption is false, the RPF check will fail because it depends upon the router's unicast routing table as a fallback.
-If the second assumption is false, the RPF check would reject multicast traffic on all but the shortest path from the sender to the router which would lead to a non-optimal multicast tree.
+If the second assumption is false, the RPF check would reject multicast traffic on all but the shortest path from the sender to the router, which would lead to a non-optimal multicast tree.
 In cases where the links are unidirectional, the reverse-path approach can fail altogether.

 Unicast RPF

 Unicast RPF (uRPF), as defined in RFC 3704, is an evolution of the concept that traffic from known invalid networks should not be accepted on interfaces from which it should never have originated.
-The original idea as seen in RFC 2827 was to block traffic on an interface if it is sourced from forged IP addresses.
+The original idea, as seen in RFC 2827, was to block traffic on an interface if it is sourced from forged IP addresses.
 It is a reasonable assumption for many organizations to simply disallow propagation of private addresses on their networks unless they are explicitly in use.
-This is a great benefit to the Internet backbone as blocking packets from obviously bogus source addresses helps to cut down on IP address spoofing which is commonly used in DoS, DDoS, and network scanning to obfuscate the source of the scan.
+This is a great benefit to the Internet backbone as blocking packets from obviously bogus source addresses helps to cut down on IP address spoofing, which is commonly used in DoS, DDoS, and network scanning to obfuscate the source of the scan.

 uRPF extends this idea by utilizing the knowledge all routers must have in their routing information base (RIB) or forwarding information base (FIB) to do their primary job, to help further restrict the possible source addresses that should be seen on an interface.
 Packets are only forwarded if they come from a router's best route to the source of a packet.
-Packets coming into an interface come from valid subnetworks, as indicated by the corresponding entry in the routing table are forwarded.
-Packets with source addresses that could not be reached via the input interface can be dropped without disruption to normal use, as they are probably from a misconfigured or malicious source.
+Packets coming into an interface from valid subnetworks, as indicated by the corresponding entry in the routing table, are forwarded.
+Packets with source addresses that can not be reached via the input interface can be dropped without disruption to normal use, as they are probably from a misconfigured or malicious source.

-In cases of symmetric routing, routing where packets flow both directions through the same path, and terminal networks connected via a single link, this is a safe assumption and uRPF can be implemented without many anticipated problems.
+In cases of symmetric routing, routing where packets flow in both directions through the same path, and terminal networks connected via a single link, this is a safe assumption and uRPF can be implemented without many anticipated problems.
 Using uRPF as close as possible to the real source of traffic also stops spoofed traffic before it has any chance of using bandwidth or reaching a router that is not configured for RPF and thus inappropriately forwarded.

 Unfortunately, it is often the case on the larger Internet backbone that routing is asymmetric and the routing tables cannot be relied upon to point to the best route for a source to get to a router.
 Routing tables specify the best forward path and only in the symmetric case does that equate to the best reverse path.
 It is important when implementing uRPF to be aware of the potential for asymmetry to prevent accidental filtering of legitimate traffic.

 RFC 3704 gives more details on how to extend strict reverse-path forwarding to include some more relaxed cases that can still be of benefit while allowing for at least some asymmetry.